-There are no real heroes or villains here; instead, decades of missed opportunities and lack of communication between an institution that rose to worldwide prominence as the community around it slid into poverty and disharmony.
+There are no real heroes or villains here; just decades of missed opportunities and a tragic lack of communication between an institution that rose to worldwide prominence as the community around it slid into poverty and disharmony.

 But prodded by Mayor William Donald Schaefer and his successor, Kurt Schmoke, Hopkins administrators decided to join an immense project to reinvent East Baltimore, not only the blocks around the campus, but across a web of deteriorated public housing (themselves relics of post-WWII segregation) to reach Harbor East and downtown Baltimore.

 The verdict is still out on whether East Baltimore Development Inc. and related entities have lifted the community out of its doldrums or simply scattered the poor elsewhere.